Injured in a Car Accident?

 add up.
 This is why Shillen & Mackall takes personal injury cases on a

 contingency fee and we charge no fee until we win, and we front all of your costs for you.
-If you have been injured in a
+If you have been injured in an

-car wreck in Vermont or New Hampshire, an auto accident lawyer can fight
+auto accident in Vermont or New Hampshire, a car accident lawyer can fight

 on your side to get you the compensation that you deserve.